QuattroResearch/HELMSimilarityLibrary/README.md

 IMPORTANT if you are using the graphical user interface of the library:
 Extract HELMSimilarityLibrary-UI.zip.
-The UI is called by executing HELMSimilarityLibrary-<version>-jfx.jar.
-From the command line this would be "java -jar HELMSimilarityLibrary-<version>-jfx.jar".
+The UI is called by executing HELMSimilarityLibrary-version-jfx.jar with the correct version no. From the command line this would be "java -jar HELMSimilarityLibrary-version-jfx.jar" with the correct version no.
 If you are having problems starting the UI please make sure you have a directory called .helm in your user directory.
 It must contain the two files Chemistry.property and MonomerStoreConfig.properties.
 You might need to change "use.webservice=true" in MonomerStoreConfig.properties to "use.werbservice=false".
 While using the UI and encountering a problem, please restart  the program.
 See README-UI.md in HELMSimilarityLibrary-UI.zip archive for more information.